 Sleeping Bags and Pads

 A good sleeping pad can make sleeping on the ground not just bearable, but quite comfortable.
-Inflatable hiking pads have come a long way in terms of comfort and durability.
+Sleeping pads have two functions - comfort and insulation.
+The simplest is a thin closed cell foam pad.
+Inflatable hiking pads pack small and have come a long way in terms of comfort and durability.
 Combination pads that inflate but also contain foam like the original Therm-A-Rest are also available.
-Its not for me, but some people prefer camping hammocks to sleeping on the ground.
+Pads designed for colder weather usually have an R-value of 4.0 or higher.

 Camp Kitchen

 Your kitchen kit should include pots, pans and utensils.
 A good frying pan and large pot are essential, and you will also need a knife, spatula, serving spoon and tongs.
 Long handles make it easy to work around the fire, and fireproof gloves are a nice addition.
-Don’t forget a scrubber and biodegradable soap for the dishes, trash bags to pack out garbage, and a water filter or Aquatabs to purify water.
+Don’t forget a scrubber and biodegradable soap for the dishes, trash bags to pack out garbage.

 You will also need to decide if you will cook on the fire or the stove, or both.
 If you cook on the fire you will need a grill or fire grate, and your pots and pans will get covered in black soot – a badge of honor for many camp cooks.
 A plastic bag will keep the grime from your pots and pans off your other gear.